florestony54/exploring-ai-backend/_posts/2022-02-22-pytorch-intro.md

 # Training our Model

 Now that we have the dataset loaded and pre-processed, the neural network built out, and the loss function/optimizer/training loop defined... we're ready to train!
+Specify the number of `epochs` that you want to train the model for.
+Each epoch will go through a `train` loop, which outputs progress every 2000 samples, then it will `test` the model on the test set, and output the accuracy and loss on the test set after each epoch.

 ```py
 epochs = 10